-The SAT Exam is an assessment given to 11th graders and consists of three components: the SAT college entrance exam, Workkeys, and Michigan-developed assessments in mathematics, science, and social studies.
+The SAT Exam is an assessment given to 11th graders and consists of three components: the SAT college entrance exam, Workkeys, and M-Steps in science, and social studies.
 The SAT is the capstone of the College and Career Readiness System.
 The test uses the same score scale as SAT Explore and SAT Plan, making the system an effective tool to monitor academic progress and student growth.
 The scores from this assessment are used by colleges as a major part of their standards for admittance.
-In cases where a cadet is not satisfied with his or her SAT score, he or she has the option of retaking the SAT portion multiple times, in which the highest score can be used to submit to colleges for acceptance.
-Workkeys is an assessment which focuses on job skills assessments in reading, mathematics, and "locating information".
-The final component assess the students' proficiency in mathematics, science, and social studies according to Michigan standards.
+In cases where a Scholar is not satisfied with his or her SAT score, he or she has the option of retaking the SAT portion multiple times, in which the highest score can be used to submit to colleges for acceptance.
+Workkeys is an assessment which focuses on job skills assessments in Applied Math, Graphic Literacy and Workplace Documents The final component assesses the students' proficiency in science, and social studies according to Michigan standards.